FraniLugo/FraniLugo/README.md

 - 👋 Hi, I’m @FraniLugo
 - 👀 I’m interested in learning - Personally I believe there is always room for improvent and the brain is a muscle that needs to be trained.
 - 🌱 I’m currently learning SQL, Phyton, PowerBI(DAX).
-- 💞️ I’m looking to collaborate on automation projects that solve every day issues.
+- 💞️ I’m looking to collaborate on automation projects that focus on solving every day issues.
 - 📫 How to reach me - franialugo@gmail.com

 <!---